 A smartwatch is worth it if you need the hands-free functionalities and features it offers.
 If you have an active lifestyle and you require mobility, then a smartwatch is a wise investment.
 It will allow you to engage in activities that otherwise make carrying a smartphone inconvenient.

 What is a smartwatch?
 What does it do?

 A smartwatch is a digital wristwatch with a small chip that allows it to function like a mini-computer or a much smaller and wearable smartphone.
 So it does a lot more than tell you what time it is or what day it is today.

 You can synchronize your smartphone with your smartwatch so that you could also see the notifications and alerts you get to see on your phone.
 These include text message and call alerts, calendar notifications, alarms, and social media notifications.

 Two types of smartwatches

 There are two main types of smartwatches: general-purpose smartwatches and specialty or specific-use smartwatches.

 The general-purpose devices are those you can use daily.
 They have standard features and are heavily dependent on your smartphone.
 That means that most of what differentiates them from an ordinary wristwatch is their ability to synchronize with your phone.
-This is why many people think of smartwatches as a mere accessory to or support devices for smartphones at their most basic.
+This is why many people think of smartwatches as a mere accessories to or support devices for smartphones at their most basic.

 Aside from synchronization, the other standard features that most smartwatches offer include app support, media management, GPS, and fitness tracking.

 Your smartwatch is defined by how many apps it supports.
 Being able to connect to your smartphone would be useless if your smartwatch doesn’t allow the same mobile apps you frequently use.

 For instance, if you use your phone a lot to get weather information, monitor the news, or access your social media accounts, then your smartwatch should be able to give you access to the same things.